 The homebuyer(s) must complete a housing counseling/education program prior to the loan closing.
-Housing counseling must be provided by an organization certified and recognized as experienced in housing counseling by HUD or a state Housing Finance Agency.
-The counseling can be completed inperson or using an online course.
-HomeBoost funds may be used to pay housing counseling where counseling fees have not been covered by another funding source.
-Counseling must take place before closing and generally not more than one year earlier than the enrollment date.
+Housing counseling programs must be provided by, or based on one provided by, an organization experienced in homebuyer or homeowner counseling.
+A completion certificate must be provided showing the date of completion, provider of the training, and any certifications the program may have obtained.
+The counseling can be completed in-person or via an online course.
+HomeBoost funds may be used to pay for housing counseling where counseling fees have not been covered by another funding source.
+Counseling must take place before closing and generally not more than one year prior to the enrollment date.

-Income Guidelines
+Income Limits

-Eligible households must have projected annualized incomes of less than or equal to 120% of Area Median Income (AMI) for the household size, county in which the property is or will be located, and the year of qualification.
-To determine eligibility, the Member must compare the household's annual income to the HUD median income guidelines for the specified year.
+Eligible households must have projected annualized incomes of less than or equal to 120% of area median income (AMI) for the household size, county in which the property is or will be located, and the year of qualification.
+To determine eligibility, the Member must compare the household's annual income to the HUD income guidelines for the specified year.
 The Member must calculate the annual household income for each household member based on acceptable income documentation and the household disclosures.
 The Bank will review current and verifiable income source documents submitted by the Member for the applicant household.